Mailman (City Letter Carrier)

 I am not sure how you can prove the mail carrier is taking your mail unless some specific items aren't appearing.
 If they are disappearing you may call the PO and mention it to a delivery supervisor or postmaster though I'm not sure what can be done.
 It is quite a serious offense to actually be taking somebody's mail so I hope this isn't actually happening.

-Asked by April almost 12 years ago
+Asked by L. Works over 10 years ago